sabrinacamp2/Non-Terra-GCP/README.md

 This repository stores documentation for the steps required to use Terra notebook environments on GCP VMs.

 - [Introduction to GCP VMs and using Terra notebook environments.md](Introduction-to-GCP-VMs-and-using-Terra-notebook-environments.md)
-	- Creating a VM and persistent disk
+	- Creating a VM and persistent disk with automatic data back up
+	- Automatic shut-down of VM
 	- Using a Terra notebook environment on the VM
 	- Transferring data from a Terra persistent disk to a non-Terra persistent disk
 	- Configuring jupyter notebook or jupyter lab